apitestbase/apitestbase.github.io/_docs/en/upgrade-from-old-version.md

 `Exit API Test Base app` if it is running.

-Download the latest API Test Base installer from the [release page](https://github.com/apitestbase/apitestbase-release/releases/tag/{{ site.atb_release_version }}){:target="_blank"}.
+Download the latest API Test Base version from the [release page](https://github.com/apitestbase/apitestbase-release/releases/tag/{{ site.atb_release_version }}){:target="_blank"}.

-Running a new version installer will automatically uninstall the old ATB version and install the new version.
+For the installer (setup exe), running a new version installer will automatically uninstall the old ATB version and install the new version.
 It is typical for you to install the new version into the existing ATB installation directory.

-When running the new version installer, you'll see the same security warning as before.
-Refer to [Quick Start](/docs/en/quick-start) for how to resolve it.
+For the portable, just abandon the old version and start using the new version.

 {% endtab %}

-{% tab upgrade Mac OS %}
+{% tab upgrade macOS %}

 `Exit API Test Base app` if it is running.

-Download the latest API Test Base dmg from the [release page](https://github.com/apitestbase/apitestbase-release/releases/tag/{{ site.atb_release_version }}){:target="_blank"}.
+Download the latest API Test Base version from the [release page](https://github.com/apitestbase/apitestbase-release/releases/tag/{{ site.atb_release_version }}){:target="_blank"}.

-Open the new dmg file, and you'll be able to drag the new version of `API Test Base.app` to your /Applications folder, `replacing` the old one.
+Open the new dmg file, and you'll be able to drag the new version of `API Test Base.app` to your `/Applications` folder, `replacing` the old one.

 {% endtab %}